Modelling Human Values for Value-Aware Multi-Agent Systems: A Formal Computational Model for Human Values

 where $N_{\phi,c}$ represents the property nodes of the taxonomy $\mathcal{V}_{c}$, $sd(p,e)$ represents the degree of satisfaction of property $p$ with respect to the behaviour of entity $e$, and $I_{c}(p)$ represents the importance of the property-node $p$ within the context-based value taxonomy $\mathcal{V}_{c}$.
-The function $f$ is used to factor in the importance of property nodes when considering their degree of satisfaction, whereas $\bigoplus$ is used to aggregate the degree of satisfaction of all property nodes in $\mathcal{V}_{c}$ (with value importance factored in).
+The function $f$ is used to factor in the importance of property nodes when considering their degree of satisfaction, whereas $\bigoplus$ is used to aggregate the degree of satisfaction of all property nodes in $\mathcal{V}_{c}$.

-With Equation~\ref{eq:alignment}, we provide the basis for calculating value alignment and supporting value-based reasoning and decision-making, which are the main objectives of the work on values in AI.